Pregnancy Cohorts as Sentinel Populations: Evidence From Longitudinal SARS-CoV-2 Serology in Malawi

 Interpretations

-This study demonstrates that serological surveillance reveals undetected SARS-CoV-2 exposure where traditional testing was limited.
+This study demonstrates that serological surveillance of pregnancy cohorts reveals undetected SARS-CoV-2 exposure where traditional testing was limited.
 The improvement in pregnancy outcomes during the pandemic suggests community-level exposure did not offset the social impacts of the pandemic in this population.
 These findings highlight pregnancy cohorts as valuable sentinel populations for infectious disease surveillance, emphasising the importance of serosurveillance in resource-limited settings.

 Article activity feed